muratkeremozcan/cypress-react-component-test-examples/README.md

     - Subsequent jobs: depend on build, and do the same install step, but by this time the cache is present and they get the modules.

     > [useRollingCache](https://github.com/bahmutov/npm-install#cache-snowballing--rolling-cache-expiry) : recommended for large projects.

+    > `CYPRESS_INSTALL_BINARY: 0` : no need to install the Cypress binary everywhere, we are already using the docker image in the e2e job

 4. `cypress-io/github-action@v2`: used in the Cypress e2e test job
     - `container: cypress/included:8.4.1`: save time on not having to install the Cypress binary
     - `bahmutov/npm-install@v1`: save time on dependencies by caching